ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

 Run the code by pressing `START` and observe the LightBulb again.
 You should now see it turn green, then on and off twice.

 ## Change the LightBulb Color
 This works great if you only want the LightBulb green.
 But what if you want a different color?
 The LED inside the LightBulb is capable of showing more colors than just green.
-LED TV’s use many tiny LEDS lined up in rows and columns to make up the picture you see.
+LED TV's use many tiny LEDS lined up in rows and columns to make up the picture you see.
 Like the LED lights in a TV they are capable of showing many different colors inside just one LED.
-First let’s use code similar to the last example, only this time will change the LightBulb from green to red to blue, using built-in functions already created.
+First let's use code similar to the last example, only this time will change the LightBulb from green to red to blue, using built-in functions already created.
-Copy and paste the code from below into your project’s `BrainPadSetup()`, between the two curly braces `{ }`.
+Copy and paste the code from below into your project's `BrainPadSetup()`, between the two curly braces `{ }`.

 ```
 BrainPad.LightBulb.TurnOff();